 you’re within the timeline to dispute the notice.

 You can apply online for dispute resolution.
 (You need a basic BCeID account to do so.)
 Click on the “start new application” button.
 The site will walk you through the application.
-The form will ask you whether you want to dispute a “notice to end your tenancy.”
+You also have the option to submit a paper application.
+Use this form if you are still living in the unit where the dispute is happening.

 Step-by-step guidance to apply for dispute resolution